 Generally, a True Neutral will follow the rules and favour Good over Evil, but only because it makes their life easier and they may be rewarded for it, not because they are obliged to by their morals or ethics.

-In contrast, a Chaotic Evil character vehemently believes that chaos is better for their own freedom and they get pleasure from committing Evil acts.
+In contrast, a Chaotic Evil character vehemently believes that chaos is better for their own freedom and they get pleasure from Evil acts.
 They don’t care about the freedoms of others though, they want to control them.
-Seeing as laws often protect the weakest in society, Chaotic Evil characters hate law and order.
+Seeing as laws often protect the weakest in society, Chaotic Evil characters dislike law and order.

 Discover more about True Neutral in my article.